ingring/Assignment3/README.md

 Henna, Thomas and Ingrid maintains and contributes to the project.

 ## Storyboard

+### Design idea
+Different background pictures that changes from every scene with information about the goal.
+In addition, a water drop timeline on the side that indicates how long the story is.

 ![alt scene 1](storyboard/scene1.PNG)
 ![alt scene 2](storyboard/scene2.PNG)
 ![alt scene 3](storyboard/scene3.PNG)